Welcome to today's edition of the Rush 24-7 podcast.

 It's so ridiculous that anybody would believe she's a witch for crying out loud when we have one running the house already.

-What does that have to do with anything?
+What does that have to do with it?

-So they voted for Joe Biden time and they have voted for Mike Castle time and time again.
+So they voted for Joe Biden time and they voted for Mike Castle time and time again.

-Uh maybe I just have too much faith in people.
+Maybe I just have too much faith in people.

-Maybe Franken can convince voters in Delaware that Christine O'Donnell isn't a serious enough candidate to be elected, because he is.
+Maybe Franken can convince voters in Delaware that Christine O'Donnell isn't a serious enough candidate to be elected because he is.

-Okay, so if I'm Christoph Christine O'Donnell, and I do the ad and I say I'm not a witch.
+Okay, so if I'm Christine O'Donnell and I do the ad and I say I'm not a witch, at the end of the ad, I twitch my nose and I disappear.

 I have some fun with this.